Types of Microscopes | Their Uses in Biology & Research

 Credit: The University of Alabama (SH_Bevill_Labs)

-The electron microscope is of five different types:
+This electron microscope is again of five different types:

 1. Transmission electron microscope (TEM)